ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 transport protocol selection is necessarily tied to path selection.
 This may involve choosing between multiple local interfaces that are connected to different access networks.
-Conflicts between protocol and path selection properties should be resolved if possible in a way  that path selection properties take precedence.

 The type of most  Protocol and Path Selection properties is "preference" and has with five different preference levels: